 Myth 2: Soft water is a no-go on a low-sodium diet

 Water softeners are told to put salt in the water.
-In fact, the average amount of sodium in softened water is too low to be ever considered harmful or have any impact on your health.
+The average amount of sodium in softened water is too low to be ever considered harmful or have any impact on your health.
 Three liters of softened water contain as much sodium as a slice of bread.
 If you compare it with your average daily intake of salt, you will learn that you provide way more sodium with the meals than by drinking softened water.

 If you happen to have sodium imbalances, it seems wise to include the sodium absorbed with soft water within your food regime.
 It doesn’t mean, though, that you must give up on drinking softened water.
-If you like how it tastes, a rough control over your daily sodium intake will do the job.
+If you like its tastes, a rough control over your daily sodium intake will do the job.

 Myth 3: Soft water is sterile and potentially harmful to your health

 This is a popular misconception.
 How come is it still around?
 It’s because of a lack of knowledge on how the water softening process works.
 Whenever you read or hear that a softener removes calcium and magnesium from the water, you might think that it eliminates nutrients essential for our health.

 The reality is that the calcium and magnesium minerals present in hard water are of little benefit to us.
 They do not absorb as well as those taken in with food.
 Softened water helps to retain minerals and nutrients in food when used for cooking and serving drinks.